whyliuxing/reverse-engineering-journal/README.md

 * Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
 * Thunk function: simple function that jumps to another function
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * (32 bits Windows exe) FS register points to the beginning of current thread's environment block (TEB).
 Offset zero in TEB is the head of a linked list of pointers to exception handler functions
+* Any function that calls another function is called a non-leaf function, and all other functions are leaf functions

 #### *12/24/16 ([HARD TO REMEMBER] x86 Instructions With Side Effects)*
 * IMUL reg/mem: register is multiplied with AL, AX, or EAX and the result is stored in AX, DX:AX, or EDX:EAX